choonghyunryu/dlookr/README.md

 #### Diagnose data quality of variables in the DBMS

 Use `dplyr::tbl()` to create a tbl\_dbi object, then use it as a data frame object.
-That is, the data argument of all diagonose function is specified as tbl\_dbi object instead of data frame object.
+That is, the data argument of all diagnose function is specified as tbl\_dbi object instead of data frame object.

 ``` r
 # Diagnosis of all columns